bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ### Adding Bonita Engine

-Now, let's add Bonita Engine in the equation in our `build.gradle.kts`:
+As a next step, let's add Bonita Engine in the equation in our `build.gradle.kts`:
 ```kotlin
 ...
 dependencies {